jinzzasol/log_document/tensorflow_ubuntu22.04.md

 - I don't know how other graphics drivers work with Tensorflow on Ubuntu 22.04 or 20.04.
 If you have no issue, then it is good for you.
 - It is true that yet there is no officially stated version of Tensorflow for CUDA version > 11.2.
 - After the set-up, I tested the tensorflow with this [code example](https://www.tensorflow.org/tutorials/quickstart/beginner), and it worked perfectly.
+- There might be an issue, nothing has shown up yet.
+- Again, I'm just a low level user of Ubuntu and Tensorflow, so this might not be the best way.

 Cheers.